 1. Spontaneous — What can I do now?

-SWOT application — The SWOT analysis and related strategic outcomes can be considered spontaneous behaviors in response to the “what can I do now” question.
+SWOT application: The SWOT analysis and related strategic outcomes can be considered spontaneous behaviors in response to the “what can I do now” question.

 2. Reactive — What must or should I do?

-SWOT application — Consider content contingencies you can create to counter weaknesses (what you should do) and threats (what you must do).
+SWOT application: Consider content contingencies you can create to counter weaknesses (what you should do) and threats (what you must do).

 3. Cyclical — What do I do again and again?

-SWOT application — The predictability of cyclical behaviors can inform planning for the creation of strategic content needed to maintain your strengths and success over time.
+SWOT application: The predictability of cyclical behaviors can inform planning for the creation of strategic content needed to maintain your strengths and success over time.

 4. Proactive — What can I plan to do?

-SWOT application — Once you’ve identified opportunities as part of your SWOT analysis, the proactive flow can inform short-term projects that can help with the achievement of larger goals.
+SWOT application: Once you’ve identified opportunities as part of your SWOT analysis, the proactive flow can inform short-term projects that can help with the achievement of larger goals.

 5. Envisioned — What can I ultimately achieve?

-SWOT application — Envisioning can help you hone in on the creation of content needed to maintain strengths and identify long term measures of success.
+SWOT application: Envisioning can help you hone in on the creation of content needed to maintain strengths and identify long-term measures of success.

-Leveraging the levels of your brand experience.
+Leverage the levels of your brand experience when employing SWOT analysis

-Defining the levels of content of your brand experience provides yet another structured approach that you can apply when sorting through your strengths, weaknesses, opportunities, and threats, and when creating or rebooting your content marketing strategy.
+Defining the levels of content of your brand experience provides yet another structured approach you can apply when sorting through your strengths, weaknesses, opportunities, and threats, and when creating or rebooting your content marketing strategy.

 A content level refers to the level of content in a brand hierarchy.
 These levels can be used to better understand the interconnectedness of the branded content you create for your organization.